FriendOfSnom/ST-Sprite-Pipeline/README.md

 -   Bulk image downloader with resumption and error logging.
 -   Manual sorting helper that guides users to build the correct folder hierarchy.
 -   Interactive crop-and-metadata collection with Tkinter UIs.
--   Leg/head cropping with remembered cuts.
+-   Body & Expression cropping with remembered cuts.
--   Eye line, hair color, voice, and scale selection.
+-   Eye line, name color, voice, and scale selection.
 -   Scale matching to reference sprites with real-time comparison.
--   Generates game-ready folders with consistent naming and metadata.
+-   Generates game-ready Student Transfer character folders with consistent naming and metadata.
 -   Windows batch script for one-click setup and launching.

 ---